radiylon/rad-discord-gpt-starter/README.md

 Copy + paste the URL generated at the bottom into any channel in your server.
 Click the URL, accept permissions, and add the bot.

-### 6. Chat with the bot
+### 6. Run the bot

-At this point, you should have a working Discord bot running locally!
+At this point, you should have everything setup to start the bot locally.

+Run `npm run dev`.

+### 7. Chat with the bot

+You should have a working Discord bot!
 To chat, mention the bot with a message.
 The bot will return a generated response via a message reply.

 Example: `@DiscordBot Hello!
 How are you?`